JohnBatmanMySlinky/PBRJ/README.md

 - Use y(::Spectrum) and dont hack with mean
 - Build in rendering passes natively
     - don't just use 1 spp for rendering passes
-- Julia 1.9 has native support for Float16, a 4x speed up would be very nice albeit at some cost.
 - ~~use inplace operations where possible ie `normalize!()` vs `normalize`~~
 - Make sure I am sampling purley over the solid angle
 - Implement Metroplois Light Transport Integrator